 The tinnitus seems intimately related to the swirling force — as if the swirling force causes the tinnitus.
 Louder tinnitus accompanies a stronger feeling of the swirling force.
 When I am exercising on my stairmaster and I close my eyes, I cannot feel the swirling force, and I can barely hear the tinnitus.
 When I am not woolgathering, and am very focused on the swirling force, the tinnitus seems louder.
 A faint tingling of my incisor teeth feels associated with the tinnitus.
 Throbbing of the force & tinnitus (which I feel especially in my incisor teeth) accompanies the throbbing of blood through the blood vessels of my brain.

 (As a child my right maxillary central incisor tooth grew sideways inside the gum area above my other front teeth.
-That incisor was surgically removed.
+That incisor was surgically removed when I was five years ole.
 Although the smaller right maxillary lateral incisor grew somewhat to fill in the gap, I was gap-toothed until well into adulthood — to which I have attributed my disinclination to smile.
 The smaller right maxillary lateral incisor was eventually capped to look like the larger left maxillary central incisor.
 I feel as if the swirling force is strongest on the incisors, but particularly strong on the right maxillary lateral.)

 My efforts with the force, however, are to relax it, not to overpower it.
 In that sense, my struggle with the force is to allow myself to surrender to it — to experience it fully so that I can "digest" it.
 "Digesting" is the opposite of repression or driving from awareness.
 I believe many thoughts or emotional upsets can be worsened (or not lessened) because of an attempt to repress or evade them, rather than to experience them fully.
 I aim to relax-away distracting thoughts and emotions, not to repress them.
 I believe that relaxing-into and allowing myself to fully experience emotions of psychological stress (anger, anxiety, and grief), is the way to "digest" those emotions.